 Laser surgery – A laser is used to burn off the abnormal cells on the cervix.
 Cramping is normally felt for a few days post surgery.
 A watery, blood tinged, or brown discharge may be experienced for a few weeks after the procedure.

 When a woman decides to go ahead with surgery at any stage of dysplasia, underlying causes are never addressed.
 This results in an increased chance of recurrence.
-Factors such as overall health, the state of the immune system, and the invasion of viruses are not taken into consideration, even though they are the most important factors affecting the healing process.
-One cannot think that simply cutting off the piece of abnormal tissue will cure them of a condition that has deep physical, mental, and emotional roots.
+Factors such as overall health, the state of the immune system, and the invasion of viruses are not taken into consideration, even though they are the most important factors effecting the healing process.
+One cannot think that simply cutting off a piece of abnormal tissue will cure them of a condition that has deep physical, mental, and emotional roots.

 Part Three: Natural Therapies for Cervical Dysplasia